 Munn Park – Open

-Lake Parker – Trails open, Tennis courts open, playground and other facilities remain closed
+Lake Parker – Trails open, Tennis courts open.
+Pavilions reopen June 8, playground reopens June 15.

-Peterson Park – Trails open, playground and athletic fields remain closed
+Peterson Park – Trails open, Pavilions and athletic fields reopen June 8, playground reopens June 15.

 Dog Parks – Open